StefanZander/lecture_notes/nzse/android/html/docs/json.md

 Converting a JSON string into a JSON object is also very simple.
 The following code demonstrates how to transform a JSON string into a `JSONObject` from which further data can be extracted.

-!!! note
-    __Note:__ The structure of the serialized JSON data need to be known beforehand, i.e., the logic needed to map the extracted JSON elements into Java object must be implemented by hand in the source code.

 ```java
 import org.json.JSONArray;
 import org.json.JSONObject;